jakeybob/abm-dsap/config/README.md

 ### Binder Setup
 The mybinder service uses the Python package [`jupyter-repo2docker`](https://repo2docker.readthedocs.io/en/latest/index.html) to build a [Docker](https://www.docker.com) image from a GitHub repository and open it in an executable environment.

 This process can be (very) slow on first launch, but images are cached to speed up future launches.
-As any change to the main git repository branch will necessitate an image rebuild, the environment is built from an isoloated branch (e.g. `env-binder-01`) which contains the required Julia environment information (in `Project.toml`).
+As any change to the main git repository branch will necessitate an image rebuild, the environment is built from an isoloated branch (e.g. [`env-binder-01`](https://github.com/jakeybob/abm-dsap/tree/env-binder-01)) which contains the required Julia environment information (in a `Project.toml` file).

 Additionally, the Python package [`nbgitpuller`](https://jupyterhub.github.io/nbgitpuller/install.html) is specified in a `requirements.txt` file.
 This enables the image build process to pull in the required notebook content (in this case it is pulled from the `main` branch).